behrouzz/hypatie/README.md

 The first column in the above array is RA and the second column is DEC.

-It is possible to the apparent RA & DEC of a targer with respect to a specified coordinates on the surface of a body.
+It is possible to get the apparent RA & DEC of a targer with respect to a specified location on the surface of a body.
 For example, if you want to get the apparent RA & DEC of the Sun for the Eiffel Tower :

 ```python
 obs = hp.Observer('sun', t1, t2, step=5, center='2.2945,48.8584,300@399')
 ```

-Note that 2.2945 is the lingtitude, 48.8584 is the latitude and 300 (meters) is the elevation of the Eiffel Tower.
+Note that 2.2945 is the longtitude, 48.8584 is the latitude and 300 (meters) is the elevation of the Eiffel Tower.
 We have specified '@399' at the end which means that this coordinates is situated on the Earth (399 is the Earth's code).

 You can request the cartesian positions (x,y,z) of a target with *Vector* class.